Jul 13th, 2020

 When governments, through their laws or decisions, violate the rights and freedoms of citizens, citizens can go to court and ask the court for a resolution.
 Courts have the power to nullify a law and to overrule a government decision.
 However, Section 1 of the Charter requires governments to justify any violation of Charter freedoms, if a law, policy, cabinet directive or decision violates Charter freedoms.
 If a government is able to convince a court that its law or decision is a justified violation of a person’s constitutional rights and freedoms, the court will not likely not overturn the law or overrule the government decision.

 Governments would try to justify violations of Charter rights and freedoms by saying that the public must be protected from violent crimes involving firearms, such as the recent tragedy in Nova Scotia.
 A court would look to the circumstances of each case before making a ruling.

 The Justice Centre is taking action

-We will also look at other actions that may be brought by groups representing firearms owners and consider providing our assistance and legal expertise to the challenge being brought by the CCFR.
+We have considered actions that may be brought by groups representing firearms owners and have announced we will provide our assistance and legal expertise to the challenge being brought by the CCFR.